OMAHA, Neb (KMTV) — Jason Kilburn had tried everything to help his daughter Caroline.

 "Once that attention started the individuals and agencies that needed to step up really did," said Livingston.

-Legally she is still named Unakite and she still needs a valid birth certificate to make a change.
+Legally she is still named Unakite and she still needs a valid birth certificate before her father can legally change her name.

 "The birth certificate, assuming the order gets entered by the court, we should have the order for the birth certificate then a birth certificate fairly soon thereafter," said Livingston.